The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 - Cambridge, UK

 I need to clean and polish to a shine modern pewter.
-Who would supply me with rotten-stone or can I use Brasso without damaging the objects?
+Who would supply me with rotten-stone or can I use Brasso [linked by editor to product info at Amazon] without damaging the objects?
 These are everyday articles that you would use for dining and food preparation.Renette Kumm

 - South Africa

 Ed. note: We've now hotlinked the previous posting to a source for rottenstone, Renette.